All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

 Q: What did the owners do?

-A: That meeting in 2012 heard how "Brookfield are available to be sued although they are trying to move out of New Zealand."
+A: That meeting in 2012 heard how "Brookfield are available to be sued although they are trying to move out of New Zealand".
 In 2016, the body corporate sued developer KNZ International (formerly named Ganda Development Co Ltd and Dae Ju Developments Co Ltd), construction business Brookfield Multiplex, Auckland Council and Bostik New Zealand.

 Q: Did anyone pay out?